kialo/moodle-mod_kialo/development/README.md

 You can use "Inspect Code" to find linting issues.

 If you use Visual Studio Code, there as an [extension](https://marketplace.visualstudio.com/items?itemName=obliviousharmony.vscode-php-codesniffer#:~:text=Integrates%20PHP_CodeSniffer%20into%20VS%20Code,utilizes%20VS%20Code's%20available%20features.) for that, too.

+## Creating Releases

+To release a new version, follow these steps:

+1. Ensure the version in `version.php` has been incremented.
+2. Run `composer bundle`.
+This will create the file `development/mod_kialo.zip`.
+3. Create a new release on GitHub, and upload the zip file as an asset.
+The release should be tagged with the version number (e.g. v0.3.1).

+    * Check "Set as a pre-release" and add a tag "-alpha" to the tag while we haven't published the plugin yet.

 # Random Notes (temporary, should be removed/updated before release)